w3c/webextensions/proposals/hasCrossSiteAncestor.md

 Allow extensions to utilize a hasCrossSiteAncestor boolean value when interacting with partitioned cookies that include a cross-site ancestor chain bit in their partiton key.

-#### Brackground information: Description of Cross-site Ancestor Chain Bit in partitioned cookies
+#### Background information: Description of Cross-site Ancestor Chain Bit in partitioned cookies

 A cross-site ancestor chain bit is a value that is set by the browser when a paritioned cookie is created.
 The value is used as part of the key in the partition key to determine access to a partitioned cookie.
 If the bit indicates true, if the cookie has been set in a third third party context.